Public Health Milestones

 Infection rates are much higher in certain populations in the U.S., such as black gay men, and are at epidemic levels in certain pockets of the country.
 Young people aged 20 to 24 make up one-fourth of new infections, meaning there is much work to be done in prevention and education.
 Of those infected with HIV, 86% are diagnosed and only 37% are on anti-retroviral therapy (ART).31

-In addition to blindness, convulsions, muscle cramps and weakness, lead poisoning can cause long-term impairments of intelligence, hyperactivity, and learning and behavioral problems.
-Children are particularly susceptible due to the tendency to put things in their mouth which absorbs very small amounts of lead and can lead to developmental disorders.
+In addition to blindness, convulsions, muscle cramps, and weakness, lead poisoning can cause long-term impairments of intelligence, hyperactivity, and learning and behavioral problems.
+Children are particularly susceptible due to the tendency to put things in their mouths which absorbs very small amounts of lead and can lead to developmental disorders.

 Although exposure to lead was connected to health problems for over a century, attempts at regulation met strong resistance until research from Harvard Medical School in the 1970s linked lead exposure to lowered IQ in children.
 This catalyzed federal action with the CDC issuing guidelines for diagnosing and treating lead poisoning in children.
 The Environmental Protection Agency (EPA) quickly banned lead from gasoline and all gas was unleaded by 1986 Congress banned led from interior house paints in 1978.
 Before these bans, 88.2% of young children had lead blood levels (BLLs) considered elevated and at risk.
 By the early 1990s only 9% were above the level of concern and the overall mean BLL of children had fallen 78%.32